phobos2077/fo2_ecco/docs/ecco_readme.md

 - Some smaller pistols cost 4 AP to shoot to make them viable compared to "long" guns.
 - Sniper Rifle is much more powerful, rechambered to 7.62.
 - .223 Pistol is now unique, can only be found in one place.
-- Bursts rebalanced to differ in bullet spread between weapon types (thanks to sfall).
+- Bursts rebalanced to differ in bullet spread between weapon types.
 This makes certain guns work in new roles with effective mid-long range bursts.
 Expect guns that should have small recoil to do better at long-range bursts.
 - Burst sizes were reduced across the board and rebalanced.
 This should make bursts viable with the added ammo scarcity.
 - In critical bursts, only half of bullets will "inherit" the increased damage and penetration of the critical.
 This should balance against bursts being more "accurate".
 - Better Scoped weapon aiming: penalty distance reduced (8 -> 6), perception mult increased (2.5x -> 3x)
 - Almost every weapon was subjectively improved (main concerns were: more interesting balance between weapons, taking new ammo behavior into account, BUT not going too far from vanilla stats, except those weapons mentioned specifically).

-> BIG GUNS:
+### BIG GUNS
 - Two new 40mm Grenade weapons and a new flamethrower added to make Big Guns skill more useful in early-to-mid game.
 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
 - M60 is a true machine gun: more powerful with 100 rounds ammo capacity, while LSW is a versatile LMG.